jkutner/jkutner.github.com/_posts/2020-19-05-cloud-native-buildpacks-shim.md

 https://cnb-shim.herokuapp.com/v1/<namespace>/<name>
 ```

 [Cloud Native Buildpacks](https://buildpacks.io) (CNB) are a new way of building Docker images without a `Dockerfile`, but they're based on a much older technology: [Heroku Buildpacks](https://devcenter.heroku.com/articles/buildpacks).
 Buildpacks were first created almost 10 years ago as a way of adding multiple-language support for the Heroku platform.
-Over time, other platforms adopted the technology, but the lack of neutral governance for the Buildpack API led to a fracturing of the ecosystem.
+Over time, other platforms adopted the technology, but the lack of governance for the Buildpack API led to a fracturing of the ecosystem.
 In 2018, the ecosystem rejoined with [a new unified API under the CNCF](https://blog.heroku.com/buildpacks-go-cloud-native).

 <img src="/assets/images/buildpacks-history.png" style="width: 100%; margin-left: 0; margin-right: 0" alt="Buildpacks History">